Chasing the Wind (TV series): Development

 The series was commissioned by the National Radio and Television Administration.
 The series was announced on Tencent.

 Casting

 Initially, Lin Yi, Wang Churan and Xu Mengjie was considered for the role.
 Later on, Jiang Zhenyu and Gu Zicheng were cast in the lead roles.

 Filming

-Filming began in March 2022 and officially ended on June 2022.
+Filming began in March 2022 and officially ended in June 2022.
 Filming took place in Harbin, China.

 Release

 The series was made available to stream on Tencent Video on December 23, 2024.

 Reception

 The series received positive reviews.
 NetEase ranked it #10 in 2024.